bright/new-www/content/blog/30th-anniversary-of-nielsen’s-heuristics-real-life-examples-in-transport-management-system-app.md

 ---
 30 years ago, one of the pioneers of UX, Jakob Nielsen introduced 10 usability heuristics, which now have become the general rules of thumb when it comes to designing digital products with better user experience.
 What are the now iconic heuristics?
 How do we apply these principles when designing products?
 Let me show you.

-## 1. Visibility of the system status
+## 1. Visibility of The System Status

 > The design should always keep users informed about what is going on, through appropriate feedback within a reasonable amount of time.